Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/5-pandas.md

 airports = pd.read_csv('airports.csv', delimiter='\t')
 ```

-And if you would like to load certain columns from the file rather than all the columns, use the `usecols` parameter (or its equivalent, `names`) with a list a column names:
+And to load certain columns from the file rather than all the columns, use the `usecols` parameter (or its equivalent, `names`) with a list a column names:

 ```python
 airports = pd.read_csv('airports.csv', delimiter='\t', usecols=['Code', 'City'])